 Several years ago, the company set up an outpost in Silicon Valley to focus on projects such as the development of autonomous vehicles.
 Its efforts have been ranked as one of the industry’s most advanced by Navigant Research, and Ford last year announced it will take the giant step towards commercialization early in the next decade by producing fully driverless vehicles for ride-sharing and delivery fleets.

-In 2016, Ford purchased San Francisco-based Chariot, an on-demand micro-shuttle service.
-Chariot fills the gaps in existing public transportation routes in underserved neighborhoods and is already operating in a number of cities, including its home base in the Bay Area, as well as New York City and Austin, Texas.
-It recently expanded abroad to London.
+In 2016, Ford purchased San Francisco-based Chariot, albeit it has since been shuttered.
+The business was an on-demand micro-shuttle service.
+Chariot would fill the gaps in existing public transportation routes in underserved neighborhoods and is already operating in a number of cities, including its home base in the Bay Area, as well as New York City and Austin, Texas.

 Ride-sharing is already gaining ground in a number of cities, such as New York, where recent studies have found services like Lyft, in which Ford is a major investor, already rival traditional taxis in terms of the number of daily rides.